Top 10 Copenhagen family attractions when travelling with boys

 Every day at around 12 noon, the Royal Guards march to the beautiful Amalienborg Palace, the main residence of Queen Margrethe and the Royal Family, for the changeover ceremony.

 We lined up just after 11.30am and the boys sat on the cobble-stoned street a mere metre away from the Royal Guards as they marched by.
-One thing we were thankful for was the boys had there cameras to keep them busy (and not wanting to run around).
+One thing we were thankful for was the boys had their cameras to keep them busy (and not wanting to run around).

 It’s all very relaxed but orderly.
 There are no bollards or fences, but there are a few police officers who will politely ask you to move back if you’re standing in the wrong spot.